Full-time Students

 Students are encouraged to balance their academic study with personal interests, extra-curricular activities that enhance their Cambridge experience, and activities that support their wellbeing.
 The University recognises that some students may also wish to combine their studies with paid or voluntary work.

 Before engaging in work, students are advised to give careful thought to what would be realistic and manageable alongside their 40hr/wk full-time study commitment plus any extra‑curricular activities or other demands on their time.
+Students are not required to supervise as part of their studies by the University (unless stipulated by funding bodies), and should not feel obligated or pressured to supervise undergraduate students.

 Students on a Student/Tier 4 visa must comply with immigration working conditions that restrict the type of work permitted, and ensure they have a formal contract of employment/worker's agreement or similar in place before undertaking any employment including undergraduate supervisions (see information under 'Students holding a Student/Tier 4 visa' below).